Roth's Theorem in Super Smooth Numbers: Preliminaries

 Besides the distribution of smooth numbers in arithmetic progressions, we also need an estimate for exponential sums over smooth numbers.
 This is needed for us for the transference principle.
 We record the results from \cite{H}.
 There are also results on exponential sums over smooth numbers over short intervals in \cite{MW}.

 Let $R:=\log^{20}N$ and

 This set is called the \textit{major arc}.
+The radius of each interval of this major arc set is $R/(qN)$.
 Clearly this is a subset of $[0,1]$.
 Its complement in $[0,1]$ is called the \textit{minor arc}.
+Later in Section \ref{sec:main}, we will work on $\Z/N\Z$ instead of $[N]$.
+We identify these two when working on exponential sums estimates.
+We also use the convention that if $a/N$ is in major or minor arc for $a\in\Z/N\Z$ means that $a/N$ is in major or minor arc when we view it as element of $[0,1]$.
 We first mention \cite[Proposition 5]{H} that gives an estimate of the exponential sum of smooth numbers in the minor arc. \begin{lemma} For any large $\log^KN\leq y\leq N^{1/100}$ and any $\theta\in [0,1]\backslash\mathfrak{M}$, we have

 \end{lemma} To get an estimate for the major arc it turns out to be more difficult compare to the minor arc result.
 We follow closely the method in \cite[Section 4]{G}.
 The function we will use is function $f : \Z/N\Z\rightarrow \R$ with bounds